wez/wezterm/docs/config/lua/config/bold_brightens_ansi_colors.md

 assumes that Black+Bold renders as a Dark Grey which is legible on a Black background, but if this option is set to false, it would render as Black on Black.

+*Since: nightly builds only*

+This option can now have one of three values:

+* `"No"` - the bold attribute will not influence palette selection
+* `"BrightAndBold"` - the bold attribute will select a bright version of palette indices 0-7 and preserve the bold attribute on the text, using both a bold font and a brighter color
+* `"BrightOnly"` - the bold attribute will select a bright version of palette indices 0-7 but the intensity will be treated as normal and a non-bold font will be used for the text.

+You may use `true` or `false` for backwards compatibility.  `true` is equivalent to `"BrightAndBold"` and `false` is equivalent to `"No"`.